Genetics Northern California

 Prenatal Diagnosis

-The decision to have a prenatal diagnostic procedure is a very personal one.
-You may want to discuss the risks, benefits and limitations of such testing with your doctor, nurse practitioner, nurse midwife, or a genetic counselor.
+The decision to have a diagnostic test is personal.
+It can help to talk with your doctor, nurse practitioner, nurse midwife, or genetic counselor.

 Keep in mind:

-• Prenatal diagnostic procedures have a small risk for miscarriage or loss of the pregnancy.
+• Diagnostic procedures have a small risk of miscarriage or loss of the pregnancy.

 Summary of Prenatal Diagnostic Procedures